igolovic/rfid-sgtin96-database-api/README.md

 - get source code from GIT branch azure, restore nuget packages, build solution
 - in Azure create App Service and Azure SQL server and database wih same name as in project
+- create database named "ProductInventoryApi_db" through user interface
-- use SQL script to create database objects in Azure SQL (Sql Server Management Studio can connect to Azure SQL server/database)
+- on database "ProductInventoryApi_db" run SQL script to create database objects in Azure SQL
 - run Publish and create connection strings and setup Key Vault on Azure to store connecion strings safely
 - into Postman application insert request collection JSON file for Azure available in project
 - in Postman run prepared requests that populate database data